xbeat/Machine-Learning/README.md

 Cosine Similarity Loss is a popular metric in machine learning, particularly in natural language processing and recommendation systems.
 It measures the cosine of the angle between two non-zero vectors, providing a value between -1 and 1.
 While widely used, it has several hidden pitfalls that can lead to unexpected results.

+## Re-ranking in Retrieval-Augmented Generation

+Initial Document Retrieval with BM25

+BM25 serves as a foundational retrieval algorithm in RAG systems, implementing a probabilistic scoring function that ranks documents based on query term appearances.
+This implementation demonstrates a basic BM25 retriever using pure Python for educational purposes.

 ## Building Efficient APIs with Python

 APIs and System Integration